UmutG/CMPE-101/README.md

 All the questions shared in this repo are from CMPE 101 course at Istanbul Bilgi University.

-Any improvement and bug report are welcomed.
+Any improvement and bug/error report are welcomed.

 ***Please solve the questions by yourself first.***